benjavamin/geartest/README.md

 # geartest
-Application to try out gearsets and experiment with gems and enchants for any class.
+Application to try out gearsets and experiment with gems and enchants for any class on WoTLK expansion.